Take the quiz to find out which running watch you should buy

 Modern running watches are so much more than just time-keepers and serious athletes all over the world are discovering how convenient and technologically savvy these digital tickers have become.
 For even the lifelong running pro, the options for watches might seem a little daunting.
 Navigating decisions about fitness features, data capacity, operating systems, and which watch best fits your running routine is a task most shoppers would rather avoid altogether.

 If your head is swimming with questions, take heart, dear athlete.
-With your comfort in mind, we’ve developed an expertly algorithmized quiz and the following stress-free guide to help you select the perfect watch for your needs.
+With your comfort in mind, we’ve developed our quiz to give you a stress-free guide to help you select the perfect watch for your needs.

 Just click on the start quiz button, answer a few simple questions about your preferences, and compare dozens of watches from the best brands in the business in no time at all.
-We promise these watches will keep you in athletic bliss for years to come.
+We hope the watch will keep you in athletic bliss for years to come.

 The basics for most running watches today are GPS, heart rate monitoring, step tracking, and an ability to observe this all in real-time on your watch’s screen.